Our StoryThere is only one bone in a blue whale.

 Dive In: The Blue Whale Project

-The majestic blue whale is the largest animal to have ever existed.
-It can grow to be more than 100 feet long and weigh as much as 200 tons.
-Blue whales are at the top of the food pyramid and are essential to maintaining the overall health of the ocean.
+The majestic blue whale is the largest animal to have existed, sitting at the top of the ocean’s food pyramid.
+Growing to be more than 100 feet long and weighing as much as 200 tons, the blue whale plays a critical role in maintaining our oceans.

-Yet, despite their size and significance, the blue whale is an endangered species.
-Protecting this extraordinary marine mammal requires research and public education to guide policy and practice in order to reduce threats.
+Despite its size and significance, the blue whale is an endangered species.
+Reducing the threat to this extraordinary marine mammal requires research and public education to help guide better policy and practice.

-That’s why, when a blue whale washed up on the shores of Liverpool in 2017, two Dalhousie professors seized the opportunity to turn this tragic loss into a meaningful research and learning experience for students and a stunning public display.
+That’s why, when a deceased blue whale washed up on the shores of Liverpool, Nova Scotia in 2017, two Dalhousie professors seized the opportunity to turn this tragic loss into a meaningful and educational experience for students, and the community.

-Dive In: The Blue Whale Project is raising funds to support the time and resources dedicated to the restoration, articulation and presentation of the bones.
-The vision is to have the entire skeleton assembles and suspended in the atrium of the Steele Ocean Sciences Building.
-Dalhousie will join the ranks of the Royal Ontario Museum and the Natural History Museum in London in displaying blue whale skeletons as an educational tool and a poignant reminder of the care we must all take to protect the ocean and its creatures.
+The bones of the blue whale have been prepared and preserved by Dalhousie students and faculty, and are now being prepped to be mounted in the atrium of Dal’s Steele Ocean Sciences Building in the fall of 2022!
+With this permanent new fixture, Dal will join the ranks of the Royal Ontario Museum and the Natural History Museum in London in displaying blue whale skeletons as an educational tool and a poignant reminder of the care we must take to protect our oceans.

 IN THE NEWS: